OWASP/www-chapter-salt-lake-city/index.md

 Everyone is welcome and encouraged to participate in our [Projects](/projects), [Local Chapters](/chapters), [Events](/events), [Online Groups](https://groups.google.com/a/owasp.com/){:target='_blank'}, and [Community Slack Channel](https://owasp.slack.com/){:target='_blank'}.
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
 We also encourage you to be [become a member](/membership) or consider a [donation](/donate) to support our ongoing work.

 ## Local News
 - Anyone is welcome to join us at our chapter meetings.
+RSVP for upcoming events through our [meetup page](https://meetup.com/owasp-slc/).

 {info.md}